 30. The Amalienborg, which was built in the Rococo style, is the residence of the royal family in which country?

 What do you think about these architecture quiz questions and answers?
 We hope you learn some interesting facts and enjoy your time.
-For more challenges on the same topic, check out the following famous landmarks quiz.
+For more challenges on the same topic, check out the following famous landmarks quiz, or this trivia geology quiz.